wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'whose overuse of magic is behind most of the land’s problems', 'whose beauty has destroyed nations',
     'and coexist with dragons',
   ];
+   gen_data['engineofpainown'] = [
+    'working on a megalomaniac infrastructure project',
+    'digging a tunnel',
+    'mining a rare and dangerous ore',
+    'expanding a prison complexe',
+    'assembling a massive weapon',
+    'attempting to destroy a fortress',
+  ];

 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -